-Tioronda in Beacon, NY, was the country estate of General Joseph Howland, who is considered by many to be Beacon’s premier philanthropist.
+Tioronda in Beacon, NY, was the country estate of General Joseph Howland, widely regarded as Beacon’s premier philanthropist.

-Joseph Howland was born in 1834 New York City into a family that amassed considerable wealth in the China Trade.
-His ancestors include a signer of the 1620 Mayflower Compact.
-His father, Samuel Shaw Howland, was a partner in the shipping firm of Howland & Aspinwall.
-His mother was Joanna Esther Hone, the niece of Philip Hone, mayor of New York City.
+Joseph Howland was born in 1834 in New York City into a family that accumulated significant wealth in the China Trade.
+His ancestry includes a signer of the 1620 Mayflower Compact.
+His father, Samuel Shaw Howland, was a partner in the shipping firm Howland & Aspinwall, and his mother, Joanna Esther Hone, was the niece of Philip Hone, who served as mayor of New York City.

-In 1859, Howland purchased 97 acres of farm property at the foot of Mt.
-Beacon, the area then known as Matteawan.
-On this property, Howland built the family country estate and the gothic-styled Tioronda Mansion.
-The architect was Frederick Clarke Withers, once a partner of Calvert Vaux.
+In 1859, Howland acquired 97 acres of farmland at the base of Mt.
+Beacon, which was then known as Matteawan.
+On this land, Howland constructed the family country estate along with the gothic-style Tioronda Mansion, designed by architect Frederick Clarke Withers, who had previously partnered with Calvert Vaux.

 The structure was completed in 1861 and was originally named “Glenhurst.”
-The Howlands later changed the name to the Native American word for “meeting of the waters” or “Tioronda.”
-The house was filled with custom-made furniture and was steam-heated and lighted by gas produced right on the property.
+The Howlands later changed the name to the Native American term for “meeting of the waters” or “Tioronda.”
+The house was filled with custom-made furniture, and it was steam-heated and lit by gas produced right on the property.

-It was Howland’s dream to live the life of a country gentleman.
-However, the dream and the lifestyle did not last very long.
-At the outbreak of the Civil War in 1861, Howland signed up with the 16th New York State Volunteers.
-After a short time, he was promoted to colonel and, in that capacity, served at the first battle of Bull Run and, in 1862, at the Battle of Gaines’ Mill.
+Howland dreamed of living the life of a country gentleman.
+However, this dream and lifestyle did not last long.
+At the outbreak of the Civil War in 1861, Howland enlisted with the 16th New York State Volunteers.
+After a brief period, he was promoted to colonel and, in that role, served at the first battle of Bull Run and, in 1862, at the Battle of Gaines’ Mill.

 He was wounded in the leg at Gaines’ Mill.
-Even though he was injured, he refused not to leave his troops until the battle had been decided.
-This action earned him a citation for bravery and a promotion to Brigadier General.
-However, due to the wound, he could not serve in that capacity and retired from the military.
+Despite his injury, he refused to leave his troops until the battle had been decided.
+This act earned him a citation for bravery and a promotion to Brigadier General.
+However, due to his wound, he could not serve in that position and retired from the military.

 General Howland served as New York State Treasurer from 1866 to 1867.
 He actively drafted the trust deeds for Cornell University and organized the Hudson River State Hospital for the Insane.